fsrlabmit/ChIPSeq-Analysis/README.md

 **Step 2: Install nf-core conda environment** Once you have your fastqs_only folder now with all the gzipped files in them, we can run the nf-core chip seq pipeline.

-First, you will need to make a nf-core conda environment using the instructions provided here by the core: https://igb.mit.edu/mini-courses/advanced-utilization-of-igb-computational-resources/running-nextflow-nf-core-pipelines#installing-nf-core-nextflow
+First, you will need to make a nf-core conda environment using the instructions provided here by the core: [KI Luria Installing nf-core / Nextflow](https://igb.mit.edu/mini-courses/advanced-utilization-of-igb-computational-resources/running-nextflow-nf-core-pipelines#installing-nf-core-nextflow )

 Nextflow and nf-core are installed through Conda, so we'll want to make sure we activate the Conda module before starting: